-Remote assistance, a well-known concept in the IT-world, is now redefined by the combination of internet and wearable devices as a new tool for the deskless worker.
-Smart glasses particularly have the ability to let a field worker collaborate hands-free and in real-time with a distant expert.
-This ‘smart glasses enabled remote assistance’ has 4 major benefits for the industry: speed, efficiency, safety and knowledge sharing.
+Remote assistance allows operators and technicians in the field to collaborate in real-time with distant experts for instructions and support via a working internet connection.
+It stems from a well-known concept in the IT-world but is now redefined by the combination of internet and wearable devices as a new tool for the deskless worker.
+Smart glasses, in particular, have the ability to let a field worker collaborate with both hands free and in real-time with a distant expert.
+Remote assistance enabled via smart glasses has 4 major benefits for the industry: speed, efficiency, safety and knowledge sharing.

 Remote assistance and remote support are terms commonly used in the IT world.
 They refer to IT tools and software that allow an IT expert or support representative to connect to a remote computer from their consoles and work directly on the remote system.
 The aim is to solve a computer problem from a distance without physical presence of the IT specialist.
 Speed and efficiency were the main drivers in the development of remote assistance for IT.

 Remote assistance for deskless workers in the field